BitcoinCacheMachine/BitcoinCacheMachine/README.md

 * Provide a self-contained, event-driven, software-defined network that deploys a fully operational Bitcoin and Lightning-related IT infrastructure.
 * Run entirely on commodity x86_x64 hardware for home and small office settings.
 Run on bare-metal or in a self-hosted or cloud-based VM.
 * Integrate exclusively free and open source software ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software))!
-* Create a composable framework for deploying Bitcoin and Lightning-related components, databases, visualizations, web-interfaces, etc..
+* Create a composable framework for deploying Bitcoin and Lightning-related components, databases, visualizations, web-interfaces, etc., allowing app developers to start with a fully operational baseline.
 * Automate the deployment and operation (e.g., backups, updates, vulnerability assessments, key and password management, etc.) of each BCM deployment.
 * Embrace hardware wallets for cryptographic operations where possible (e.g., Trezor-generated SSH keys or PGP certificates for authentication and encryption).
 * Pre-configure all software to protect user's privacy (e.g., TOR for external communication, disk encryption, minimal attack surface, etc.).
-* Embrace decentralization and sovereignty of the individual (i.e., [Anarchy](https://en.wikipedia.org/wiki/Anarchy)).
-* Pursue [Global Consensus and Local Consensus Models](https://twitter.com/SarahJamieLewis/status/1016832509709914112) for core platform components.
+* Pursue [Global Consensus and Local Consensus Models](https://twitter.com/SarahJamieLewis/status/1016832509709914112) for core platform components, e.g., Bitcoin for global financial operations and [cwtch](https://openprivacy.ca/blog/2018/06/28/announcing-cwtch/) for asynchronous, multi-peer communications, etc..

-The trusted root of each BCM deployment from a [global consensus perspective](https://fieldnotes.resistant.tech/dags-and-decentralization/) is Bitcoin, the only censorship-resistant blockchain.

 ## How to Run Bitcoin Cache Machine